Leave it to Manti Te'o to overshadow the No. 1 pick in the draft.

 The 2013 NFL draft began when the Kansas City Chiefs took athletic Central Michigan tackle Eric Fisher with the No. 1 pick.
 It was a great pick, and Fisher has a chance to be a stalwart for years to come.

 Te’o was a highly-rated player, but was involved in a bizarre hoax involving a dead girlfriend who, it turned out, did not exist.
-While Te’o will be remembered for the hoax, he will now try to make a name in the AFC West.
+Te’o will be remembered for the hoax, but now he will try to make a name in the AFC West.

 I thought all four teams in the division (the worst division in the NFL last year) made savvy choices.
 When the draft grades pour in, and they will, I expect solid grades for all four teams.